Solar 101 Beginners Guide Australia

 Solar panels work by absorbing sunlight and converting it into electricity through what’s called the photovoltaic effect (PV).
 ‘Photovoltaic’ is a word that refers to the conversion of light into electricity using a certain type of material.

 In terms of solar systems, it means that when sunlight hits the solar PV cells made of silicon, a reaction occurs that releases electrons.
 Panel manufacturers also typically infuse the silicon in the PV cell with minerals called phosphorus and boron to create an electric field inside the cell.
-The electrons released by the sunlight are forced by the electric field out of the cell so they can be collected by electricity-conducting metal surrounding the PV cell and connecting it to the other PV cells in the panel.
+The electrons released by the sunlight are forced by the electric field out of the cell: they are then collected by electricity-conducting metal surrounding the PV cell and connecting it to the other PV cells in the panel.
 Electrons moving in the same direction are, effectively, an electrical current.

 The electrical current created in the solar panel is a direct electrical current.
 That direct current (DC) is transported by wires to a solar inverter, which converts it into the alternating current (AC) that you use to power your home.